 In this specification, the coefficient on profitability alone measures the effect of profitability on the change in debt ratio for small firms that enter the panel with debt ratios near or above their predicted levels.
 Both the tradeoff and pecking order theories predict that this coefficient will be negative.
 The coefficient on the interaction term between profitability and the low debt indicator captures the added effect of profitability for small firms that enter a panel with debt far below their predicted values.
-The tradeoff theory would suggest a positive coefficient on this interaction term as very low leverage firms should be more likely to increase their leverage to take advantage of the benefits of debt.
-In contrast, the pecking order predicts that these firms will not exhibit any preference for increasing leverage when profitability increases, but will instead prefer to stockpile additional debt capacity.
+The tradeoff theory would suggest a positive coefficient on this interaction term as very low leverage small firms should be likely to increase their leverage relative to the behavior of high leverage small firms.
+In contrast, the pecking order predicts a nonpositive coefficient as such firms should not exhibit any preference for increasing leverage with added profitability.

 The coefficient on the interaction between profitability and the large firm indicator captures the additional effect of profitability for very large firms that enter the panel near or above their predicted leverage.
 The dynamic version of the tradeoff theory suggests a negative coefficient on this term as larger firms with low issuance costs are predicted to be more aggressive about moving toward their target leverage when they have high expected profits as compared to firms with higher issuance costs (small firms).
-The pecking order also predicts a negative coefficient estimate on this variable.
+The pecking order predicts a negative coefficient estimate on this variable for similar reasons.
 Finally, the interaction between profitability, the low leverage indicator, and the big firm indicator captures the incremental effect from profitability for the largest firms who enter a panel far below their predicted leverage.
-The dynamic tradeoff theory, predicts that the coefficient estimate on this variable will be positive.
-Large, low leverage firms are far below their predicted values of leverage and face the smallest transaction costs for new issues of debt.
-As profitability increases these firms should exhibit the largest net benefits from an increase in leverage relative to the other firms.
-Again, the pecking order predicts that these firms will not exhibit strong incentives to increase leverage as profitability increases.
+The dynamic tradeoff theory, predicts that the coefficient estimate on this variable will be strongly positive.
+Large firms that are far below their predicted values of leverage face the greatest incentives and the smallest transaction costs for new issues of debt.
+As profitability increases these firms should exhibit the strongest preference for increasing leverage relative to other firms.
+Again, the pecking order predicts that these firms will not exhibit any preference for increasing leverage as profitability increases.

 The regression results are reported in Table 6.13 The coefficient on average profitability is reliably negative as is the coefficient on the interaction between profitability and the big firm indicator.
-Consistent with both the pecking order and tradeoff theories, these estimates support the notion that firms (small and big) with relatively high initial leverage use profits to reduce their leverage over time.
+Consistent with both the pecking order and the tradeoff theories, these estimates support the notion that firms (small and large) with relatively high initial leverage use profits to reduce their leverage over time.
 The estimated coefficient on the interaction term between the low debt indicator and profitability is positive but small and is insignificantly different from zero.
-This implies that the impact of profitability on leverage does not differ between small firms that enter the panel near or above their predicted leverage (their beginning leverage averages 23% and these firms are on average 6% above their predicted leverage levels) and those who enter the panel far below their predicted leverage (average beginning leverage for these firms is 6% and they are 15.5% below their predicted leverage on average).
-Small firms, however, have relatively large transactions costs for new issues of debt (Altinkilic and Hansen (2000)) and so this finding is not necessarily inconsistent with the dynamic tradeoff theory.
+Consistent with the pecking order's prediction, this implies that the impact of profitability on leverage does not differ between small firms that enter the panel near or above their predicted leverage (their beginning leverage averages 23% and these firms are on average 6% above their predicted leverage levels) and those who enter the panel far below their predicted leverage (average beginning leverage for these firms is 6% and they are 15.5% below their predicted leverage on average).
+Small firms, however, face relatively large transactions costs for new issues of debt (Altinkilic and Hansen (2000)) and so this finding is not necessarily inconsistent with the dynamic tradeoff theory.